MinnowBoard-org/website/pages/minnowboard-3/minnowboard-3.md

 product.
 See the product details below for more information.{large}

 Initial product launch is targeted for North America and Europe at Amazon, Mouser, and Netgate.
+Additional regulatory certifications and distribution geographies are targeted (TBD) for: China, India, Japan and Taiwan.
 Reach out to us with feedback, comments, and/or distributor recommendations directly through [Email](mailto:support@minnowboard.org) or on our [Get help page](https://minnowboard.org/help).{large}

 **More release information coming soon!**{large}